marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Obtain Federal Criminal Court Records Online?

-To obtain federal criminal court records online, visit the PACER website where a majority of the Federal court records are filed.
+To obtain federal criminal court records online, the general public can visit the PACER website where a majority of the Federal court records are filed.
 However, to search for the records, interested individuals will need to register for an account with the platform.
 Information required to register includes first and last name, date of birth, home address, phone number, and user’s occupation/description.
 After registration, individuals can begin searching for specific federal criminal court records using information such as the court’s location, case number, or name.

 To request copies of the document, contact the Clerk’s office by filling and sending a copy work request.
 To make a reproduction comes with a cost, and the clerk or any official at the office will disclose it when replying to the application.
 Individuals can also get copies of court records of federal crimes directly from the National Archives Records Administration or by submitting an Archives Record Request.